This document includes some of the most frequently asked questions about Canvas for Elementary.

-The Important Links section is populated by the homeroom teacher.
-LTI tools enabled for the sub-account will display to students in the Resources tab.
+The Important Info section is populated by the homeroom teacher.
+LTI tools enabled for the sub-account will display to students in the Student Applications section.

 Online assignments are checked off as soon as the assignment is submitted.
 On paper and no submissions assignments must be manually checked off in the schedule by the student.

 Instructors can hide a subject's Grades tab using course navigation settings.
 Once a subject's Grades tab has been hidden, grades for that subject do not display on the Homeroom Grades tab.

 If the Grades tab is removed for all subjects a student is enrolled in, the Homeroom Grades tab does not display.

 The Resources tab cannot be hidden on the Homeroom Dashboard.

 A subject's Resources tab is automatically hidden if the subject does not include any external applications and does not have information included in the Important Info section.